micans/pick/README.md

 output of column names) or `-l` for a table of operators, also supplied below.

-Arithmetic: `add addall div idiv max maxall min minall mod mul mulall pow sub`
+Arithmetic: `add addall decr div idiv incr max maxall min minall mod mul mulall pow sub`

 Bit operators: `and or xor`